ncatlab/nlab-content/pages/0/8/0/1/11080/content.md

      \,.
    $$

-We introduce and discuss this example in detail in the chapter _[[geometry of physics -- differential forms]]_.
+We introduce and discuss this example in detail in more detail [below](#DifferentialForms)

 =--